Shaun-Farrell/simple-lambda-nodejs-api/README.md

 Easier to manage scaling as largely it is built in

 ## How to extend / scale this example
-A typical expansion would be to add a new endpoint and add a I plan to add advanced branch with some more details...
+A typical expansion would be to add a new endpoint pointing to a different function.
+Add unit tests as you scale
+I plan to add advanced branch with some more details...